cmbpalmer/lg-washer-dryer-card/README.md

 LG Mini-Washer
 LG Dishwasher
 LG Fridge
+LG Oven/Range

 Known supported/tested models:
 MiniWasher: WTP20WY
 Combo Washer/Dryer:
 Dish Washer: XD3A25BS, DFB425FP
-Fridge: GC-L257SLXL
+Fridge: GC-L257SLXL, LF20C6330S
+Oven/Range: LSIS6338F

 This is expected to apply pretty widely to any/all LG ThinQ devices of these types, regardless of model.
-The implementation from the ThinQ integration is quite standardised, so most washer/dryer or combo machines should work, and the same for Dishwashers.
+The implementation from the ThinQ integration is quite standardised, so most appliances from the above categories should work with limited modification.

 # Installation (manual)
 1. Where `config` is the location of your `configuration.yaml` file, create `config/www` if it does not already exist.
 Then place the contents from this repository's `config/www` into yours.